FOUNDATIONS OF COMPUTING II - 2022/3

 Module code: COM1033

-The course builds upon COM1026, Foundations of Computing, and introduces the key concepts of differentiation/integration of a function and their applications.
-It also provides a short introduction to solving linear equations using matrix manipulation and a primer on statistics.
+The course builds upon COM1026, Foundations of Computing, and introduces the key concepts of linear algebra and multivariate calculus.

 Number of Credits: 15